ADMINISTERING AN ESTATE

 We would generally expect to lodge the application for the Grant within six months of your initial instructions, unless complex issues or particular difficulties arise in identifying or valuing assets.
 The administration of most estates is usually completed within 9 to 18 months.

-We are happy to meet with you for an initial meeting without charge or obligation, following which we should be in a position to give a much clearer idea of the costs involved.
+We are happy to meet with you for an initial meeting without charge or obligation, following which we will provide you with a written estimate of the costs involved with our terms of business.